natghi2010/mailer-lite/README.md

    composer install
 ```
 ## Vue Installation
-I have included a compiled js file but you can rebuild it using the following file.
+I have included a compiled js file but you can rebuild it using the following command.
 ```
 npm install && npm run prod
 ```
 ## Database Migration
+Database migration is pretty standard
 ```
 php artisan migrate:fresh --seed
 ```